techstationspace/javascript-exercises/leapYears/README.md

 leapYears(1985) // is not a leap year: returns false
 ```

+Run the tests by entering `npm run jest -- leapYears/leapYears.spec.js` in the terminal and watch it fail.

 ## Hints
 - use an `if` statement and `&&` to make sure all the conditions are met properly